mulesoft-assets/template-sfdc2sfdc-opportunity-migration/README.md

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyourkickoncloudhub"/>
 Mule Studio provides you with really easy way to deploy your Anypoint Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)

-## Running on premise <a name="runonopremise"/>
-Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
-To follow the example, this will be `mule.env=prod`.

-After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
-If this is, for instance, `9090` then you should hit: `http://localhost:9090/migrateOpportunities` and this will create a CSV report and send it to the mails set.

 ## Properties to be configured (With examples)<a name="propertiestobeconfigured"/>